hanwenzhang123/fullstack-note/01-note/README.md

 - `visibility:hidden` - occupies space, but does not consumes clicks, hides an element but take up the same space as before
 - `opacity:0` - occupies space and consumes clicks, create transparency or fade effect

-#### flexbox
-- `display: flex`
-- A flexible layout must have a parent element with the diplay property set to flex.
-- direct child elements if the flexible container automatically becomes flexible items.
-- `flex-grow | flex-shrink | flex-basis`

 #### center both vertically and horizontally using flexbox
 - `display: flex`
 - `justify-content: center` - horizontally or vertically depends on the main axis
 - `align-items: center` - center in the middle

+#### flexbox
+- `display: flex`, `flex-grow | flex-shrink | flex-basis`
+- A flexible layout must have a parent element with the diplay property set to flex.
+- Direct child elements in the flexible container automatically becomes flexible items.

+#### grid system
+- `display: grid | inline-grid;`
+- grid-based layout system, with rows and columns, making it easier to design web pages without having to use floats and positioning.
+- All direct children of the grid container automatically become grid items. (one container with multiple items).

+#### flex and grid
+- Grid is for layout, Flexbox is for alignment
+- flex: small design to implement, align elements, content-first design
+- grid: complex design to implement, a gap between block elements, overlap elements, layout-first design

+#### media queries
+- for responsive design, change the styling once the size reaches a certain value
+- `<source srcset="img_smallflower.jpg" media="(max-width: 600px)">`
+- `@media only screen and (max-width: 600px) {}`

 #### what is image sprite?
 - a collection of images put into a single image -> (reduce requests)